ofrobots/typescript-friendly/README.md

-# npm typescript friendliness chrome extension
+# npm typescript friendliness extension for Chrome and Firefox

 As a typescript user, it is really nice to know whether types for a given package are available.